Migrate Public Folders to Office 365 Seamlessly – Step-by-Step Guide (2025)

 • Export-PublicFolderStatistics.psd1

-This file can be used by Export-PublicFolderStatistics.ps1 script and must be downloaded to the similar location.
+This file can be used by Export-PublicFolderStatistics.ps1 script and must be downloaded to a similar location.

 • PublicFolderToMailboxMapGenerator.ps1